 - The voter is not entitled to vote in that precinct

 Any person so challenged will be given the opportunity to make the relevant correction.
-Otherwise, the challenge will be considered and decided upon immediately by the precinct officials and the ruling announced.
+Otherwise, the challenge will be considered and decided upon immediately by the clerk and the ruling announced.

-Voter challenges not made in a polling place, including an early walk-in location, shall be in writing, explaining the grounds upon which it is based and be signed by the person making the challenge.
+Voter challenges not made in a voter service center shall be in writing explaining the grounds upon which it is based and be signed by the person making the challenge.
 The clerk upon receipt of a written challenge shall investigate and rule on the challenge as soon as possible.

-The appropriate Board of Registration hears any appeals to the rulings made by the clerk or precinct officials.
-Both the challenger and challenged voter has the right to appeal a ruling.
-The ruling of the Board may be appealed to the Intermediate Court of Appeals.
+The appropriate Board of Registration hears any appeals to the rulings made by the clerk.
+Both the challenger and challenged voter has the right to appeal a ruling to the Intermediate Court of Appeals.

 Boards of Registration